Festival season is here and we’ve all got our fingers crossed that the weather stays as good as it did for Glasto, right?

 Experimenting With Festival Makeup Ideas

-A festival is one of the best times to experiment with your makeup and get creative.
-Especially when it comes to colour, sparkle and bold designs.
+A festival is one of the best times to experiment with your makeup and get creative, especially when it comes to colour, sparkle and bold designs.
 Everyone’s feeling chilled, no-one really cares if it isn’t totally perfect and it’ll help you stand out in the crowd (and in the pics).

-You can make your festival makeup as complicated or as simple as you want, whatever your makeup skills actually are.
+Make your festival makeup as complicated or as simple as you want, whatever your makeup skills actually are.
 Just add a little extra flair to your festival makeup that you wouldn’t normally wear for an event or a night out and have fun with it!

 Pin this article and share with friends: